CathyLiu21/law_chatbot/README.md

-# 📦 Streamlit App Starter Kit
+# 📦  ERISA Litigation and Client Assistant with RAG-Based LLMs
 ```
-⬆️ ERISA Litigation and Client Assistant with RAG-Based LLMs
+⬆️ Welcome to ERISA Litigation and Client Assistant!
 ```

-Welcome to ERISA Litigation and Client Assistant!
 This assistant can extract and summarize information for recent ERISA litigations, answer specific questions and identify potentional clients for a fake financial service company called SummitGuard Captial.

 ## Demo App